kslee-97/kslee-97.github.io/docs/hyperspectral-sounder/journal.md

 The inverse problem (hyperspectral measurements to atmospheric state) is a complex nonlinear physical process: this is not trivial.

  - Physical based method
-   - Optimal estimation based : accurate
-   - Numerical instability, large computational cost
- - Statistical regression method
+ - Statistical regression method (Linear / Nonlinear)
-   - Linear regression using PC : fail to reproduce nonlinear dependencies, only used to provide the first-guess.
-   - Nonlinear algorithm : scheme formed by 4 chained blocks

 The proposed nonlinear regression method achieves similar (and sometimes better accuracies and bias scores) with